 Want to play your part in Sixth Form?
 Why not join the Sixth Form Council which meets weekly to move Sixth Form forward.
 See Mrs Hoskins for details.

-Sixth Form students at Newman school organise and run a Council.
-The purpose of this Council is to contribute to the smooth running of the school, give students a voice and to contribute to the wider community.
+Sixth Form pupils at Newman school organise and run a Council.
+The purpose of this Council is to contribute to the smooth running of the school, give pupils a voice and to contribute to the wider community.
 To this end we hold meetings on alternate weeks and plan activities that meet the stated objectives.
 We have a nominated charity that changes every year and we fundraise throughout the year for this.

 The Council also raises funds to assist in improving the school environment and is currently considering what they want to support.
 Fund raising activities run in the past have been raffles, bag packing at local supermarkets, cake and refreshment stalls and food stalls.

 The Sixth Form Council also runs a programme of social events and will usually appoint a social secretary, however this programme is individually tailored to each Sixth Form and is arranged whenever there is a demand for an event.